ObviousPlays/ObviousUnblocker/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 About<br>
 Hello!
 I am the creator of Obvious.
 Unblocker, It is a website with games, music, anime, and more!
 Obvious Unblocker website is still under development and I will have more things and features.
 I will not take respsibility for any trouble you get into so please be careful.
 Other then that enjoy.
+Also thank you to all. the people who I barrowed code from.
+I am not making any money using this code and if you want a shoutout or want to change anything just let me know and I will be more then happy to fix any problems.
 <br><br>
 My Socials<br>
 Discord: Obvious Plays#7685<br>